Review the eligibility requirements below to determine if your company meets the J-1 Intern/Trainee program requirements.

 • A Federal Identification Number

-InterExchange is designated to sponsor programs in a wide range of fields that fall under the following categories:
+InterExchange is designated to sponsor programs in fields that fall under the following categories:

 • Arts & Culture